Bowling (1979 video game): Release and reception

 Bowling was reviewed by Video magazine in its "Arcade Alley" column where it was praised as "an enjoyable version of a sport that is perfectly suited to the video arcade format".
 The reviewers singled out the graphics (including the automatic frame-by-frame scoring and "deft" character animation) as "one of the game's best points".
+In Creative Computing, David H. Ahl complimented Bowling saying the sound effects made it a lively game.
+In his book The Complete Guide to Electronic Games (1981), Howard J. Blumenthal said the games control was a little awkward and that it lacked the "real feel" of the sport, while concluding that "despite all flaws, it's fun to play, over and over again."